pake007/simple-clone/README.md

 Simple-clone is a very simple jQuery plugin which can clone jQuery element or remove the cloned elements, especially useful in a form.

+When you apply simple-clone on a jQurey element, simple-clone will create a '+' button behind it, you can click the '+' to duplicate a similar element on the new line, you can clone as many as you want.
+After the cloned elements, you can see a '-' button, clicking it will remove the cloned elements.

 ##Usage

 Copy simpleclone.js and simpleclone.css to your application folder, include them in your page, done.
 Don't forget to include jquery first!